IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 Introduction
 ------------

 Before you embark on customizing metadata in your Dataverse installation you should make sure you are aware of the modest amount of customization that is available with your Dataverse installation's web interface.
-It's possible to hide fields and make field required by clicking "Edit" at the Dataverse collection level, clicking "General Information" and making adjustments under "Metadata Fields" as described in the :ref:`create-dataverse` section of the Dataverse Collection Management page in the User Guide.
+It's possible to hide fields and make field required or conditionally required by clicking "Edit" at the Dataverse collection level, clicking "General Information" and making adjustments under "Metadata Fields" as described in the :ref:`create-dataverse` section of the Dataverse Collection Management page in the User Guide.

 Much more customization of metadata is possible, but this is an advanced topic so feedback on what is written below is very welcome.
 The possibilities for customization include: